 These policies include the Civil Rights Act of 1964, The Family and Medical Leave Act (FMLA), The Fair Labor Standards Act, and The Americans With Disabilities Act (ADA).
 The reason for termination must not violate the rights of employees in any manner.
-If you suspect that your employer has wrongfully terminated you, contact the Shelly Leeke Law Firm to speak with a Greenville wrongful termination attorney today.
+If you suspect that your employer has wrongfully terminated you, contact the Shelly Leeke Law Firm to speak with a South Carolina wrongful termination attorney today.

 Defining Wrongful Termination in Greenville, SC

 Wrongful termination is a violation employers commit when they terminate employees for illegal reasons.
 This can occur when an employee’s termination is either a violation of their employee rights or a breach of their employment contract.

 All employees have federal and state rights that prevent employers from exploiting them.
 These rights protect employees from discrimination, sexual harassment, retaliation, and unfair pay.

 In addition to these rights, employees are often asked to sign an employment contract that addresses, among other matters, the procedure for termination.